OlaiyaO/what-happens-when/README.rst

 * The client computer sends a ``ClientHello`` message to the server with its Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.
+* During the TLS handshake, the client and server may negotiate compression methods to reduce the size of data exchanged over the connection.
 * The server replies with a ``ServerHello`` message to the client with the TLS version, selected cipher, selected compression methods and the server's public certificate signed by a CA (Certificate Authority).
 The certificate